hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

-again let's return to our old friend the category of "german noun gender". as the name suggests, the "kinds of things" it is meant to be applied to is "german nouns". one facet of this that was never stated explicitly is whether or not this category is `universal` to all 'german nouns'.
+again let's return to our old friend the category of "german noun gender". as the name suggests, the "kinds of things" it is meant to be applied to are "german nouns". one facet of this that was never stated explicitly is whether or not this category is `universal` to all 'german nouns'.

 in fact, what we said was, "every noun in german inherently carries one